 That’s where the DuoClean concept shines.

 The DuoClean cleaner head on the F80 has a removable lid, which makes it extremely easy to clean.
-Pet and human hair does get tangled around the brush roll, like usual, so you will need to keep it clean.
+Pet and human hair do get tangled around the brush roll, like usual, so you will need to keep it clean.
 Being a cordless stick, the cleaner head can easily be detached from the wand, so you don’t have to awkwardly flip the vacuum over to try to clean it.

-The plush brush roll at the at the front can also be completely removed from the cleaner head if it needs additional cleaning.
+The plush brush roll at the front can also be completely removed from the cleaner head if it needs additional cleaning.
 However, our experience has been that hair does get tangled around it, likely due to the fine comb that creates the lines you see around the brush.

 The additional brush wall lining the rear and sides of the suction area help keep a good seal against the floor and keep debris from flying behind the vacuum.
 This same design is seen on other new DuoClean vacuums and has greatly improved the cleaning performance over older models.

 The vacuum controls are within thumb’s reach on the handheld.
-It’s super convenient to switch between carpet and hard floors, or activate ION Boost to increase suction power.
+It’s super convenient to switch between carpet and hard floors or activate ION Boost to increase suction power.